Module Catalogue 2025/26

 Assessment Rationale And Relationship

-The final summative component is a 3,000-word assessed research essay.
-Students will be expected to answer one of a number of assigned questions that each covers a range of issues covered in the module.
-This assessed essay will test their ability to think critically and reflect upon both module content and the substance of the interdisciplinary course content, so that they are able to then apply their law and governance knowledge to questions concerning a number of complex real-world scenarios or statements related to the course content.
-Students will be expected to go beyond ‘traditional’ doctrinal assessment, engaging with a wider body of materials (as discussed throughout the course), to provide a more holistic understanding of the challenges in governing IP globally.
+The summative assessment is a digital examination in a 2 hour period.
+Students will be expected to answer 2 questions from a choice of 4 that each covers a range of issues covered in the module.
+The assessed questions will test their ability to think critically and reflect upon both module content and the substance of the interdisciplinary course content so that they are able to then apply their law knowledge to questions concerning a number of complex real-world scenarios or statements related to a wider body of materials (as discussed throughout the course), to provide a more holistic understanding of the challenges in governing IP globally.

 Timetable